vhoulbreque/dafter-loader/index.md

 ## Use dafter

-To download the mnist dataset, do:
+To download a dataset, say the `mnist` dataset, do:
 ```
 dafter get mnist
 ```

-To delete the mnist dataset, do:
+To delete a dataset from the downloaded datasets, do:
 ```
 dafter delete mnist
 ```